marijanbrvar/BubbleSort/README.md

 - Bubble Sort [buble_sort.rb] — buble_sort method accept one argument(array)

-  To test code you can provide following line at the and of the code
+  To test code you can provide following line at the end of the code

   ```ruby
   p bubble_sort([4, 3, 78, 2, 0, 2])